caseyg/awesome/TOPICS.md

 ## shadcn-svelte

+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, stripe payments, content-filtering, and more.

+## stripe

+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, stripe payments, content-filtering, and more.

+*   [ParabolInc/parabol](https://github.com/ParabolInc/parabol) - Free online agile retrospective meeting tool

+## stripe-payments

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, stripe payments, content-filtering, and more.

 ## svelte

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, and svelte-superforms, stripe payments, content-filtering, and more.

 *   [open-source-labs/Svelvet](https://github.com/open-source-labs/Svelvet) - 🎛 A Svelte library for building dynamic, infinitely customizable node-based user interfaces and flowcharts